abakedapplepie/RealDeviceMap-tools/README.md

   * way["landuse"="recreation_ground"]
   * way[leisure=playground]
   * way[landuse=meadow]
-* CSV and GeoJSON polygon import
+* CSV and GeoJSON polygon import and export
-* GeoJSON polygon export
+* GeoJSON import as Nest allows to maintain an own list of nests
 * Coordinate generation - blanket fill polygons with route points
 * Coordinate optimization - fill polygons with route points optimized for existing known gyms/stops/spawnpoints
 * Instance import - view your RDM instances and add/remove route points, then reexport and upload to RDM
-* GeoJSON polygon import as Nest allows to maintain an own list of nests
+* Show different and choosable level of s2 cells
-* Show 70m range around stops
+* Multilanguage Support
-* Show different level of s2 cells
+* Choose between Tilesets

 ### Installation
-Simply upload rdm-tools.php to your favorite webserver, point the database variables to your RDM DB's IP, and configure your username/password.
+Upload rdm-tools.php and language files to your favorite webserver, point the database variables to your RDM DB's IP, and configure your username/password.

 ### Usage
 The map has a variety of control buttons for performing different functions: